gaehlerm/SoftwareEngineering/README.md

 <img src=images/testing_pyramid.jpg width="300">

-# 12. Writing good Code with Tests
+# 12. Writing better Code with Tests

-"Programmer: A machine that turns coffee into code." – Anonymous
+"You wanted a banana but what you got was a gorilla holding the banana and the entire jungle." - Joe Armstrong

 // https://www.testim.io/blog/test-automation-benefits/

+Tests are not only important to write correct code.
+They are equally important to improve the code you write.

 ## Unit tests